seidyp/seidyp.github.io/README.md

 ### Data Sources
 The data used to complete this analysis came from the California Department of Education and the US Census Bureau's API service.

 Interested in downloading our data file?
-Navigate to seidyp.github.io/school-data.html# to download our file!
+Navigate to our [Data](seidyp.github.io/school-data.html#) to download our file!